Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 !!! tip "Unseen Attackers and Targets"

-    When you make an attack roll against a target you can't see, you have :d20-disadv: **Disadvantage** on the roll.
+    When you make an attack roll against a target you can't see, you have **:d20-disadv: Disadvantage**{ .d20 } on the roll.
 This is true whether you're guessing the target's location or targeting a creature you can hear but not see.
 If the target isn't in the location you targeted, you miss.

     When a creature can't see you, you have **:d20-adv: Advantage**{ .d20 } on attack rolls against it.